 Of Knight Ridders 32 daily newspapers, McClatchy immediately announced its intentions to sell 12 that didn't fit its longstanding acquisition philosophy of buying newspapers in fast-growing markets.
 With the acquisition of Knight Ridder, McClatchy also acquired dozens of nondaily newspapers, added a number of digital assets and employees, significantly expanded its Washington, D.C., news bureau, and gained an international presence for the first time with the addition of several foreign news bureaus.

 As part of its analysis of the Knight Ridder acquisition, McClatchy sold the Star Tribune in 2007.
-The sale of its largest newspaper made McClatchy the third-largest newspaper publisher in the United States based on daily circulation.
+The sale of its largest newspaper made McClatchy the third-largest newspaper publisher in the United States at that time based on daily circulation.

-The McClatchy Company today owns 30 daily newspapers in 29 U.S. markets, which are growing much faster than the U.S. average.
+In 2014, McClatchy sold the Anchorage Daily News.
+The sale left McClatchy with 29 daily newspapers in 28 U.S. markets, all of which are growing much faster than the U.S. average.
 In each of its daily newspaper markets, McClatchy operates the leading local media company, offering a wide array of print and digital products.